 Fortunately Samsung has put that right this year by placing LEDs directly behind the screen rather than around its edges for its top-of-the-range Q9FN series, and the Q8FN/Q8DN models under scrutiny here.

-The Q8FN is the runner up in terms of power to the Q9FN, but while the Q9 has more advanced systems for improving contrast, black levels and HDR streaming, the Q8 has most of the flagship set’s features at a greatly reduced price.
+While the Q8FN is the runner up in terms of power to the Q9FN (the Q9 has more advanced systems for improving contrast, black levels and HDR), the Q8 has most of the flagship set’s features at a greatly reduced price.